code-for-venezuela/2019-april-codeathon/challenges/MPV-INF/README.md

 Create a data pipeline that would keep ingesting these tweets and that can potentially use twitter premium APIs to keep an up to date stream of `#ServicioPublico** tweets.

-**NOTE: This is a project on itself and would be an excellent outcome of the Hackathon**

 #### 2. Enrich the data set